git-lfs/git-lfs/docs/api/locking.md

 * `path` - String path name of the file that is locked.
 This should be relative to the root of the repository working directory.
-* `committer` - The optional values of `user.name` and `user.email` from the
-git config.

-Lock services are not required to use or store the committer details, since most lock services should already be able to identify the committer according to their credentials.
-The `committer` values are used for display purposes only.

 ```js
 // POST https://lfs-server.com/locks